Setting Kconfig configuration values¶

 Visible symbols can be configured by setting them in configuration files.
 The

-initial configuration is produced by merging a *_defconfig
+initial configuration is produced by merging a *_defconfig file for the

-board with application settings, usually from prj.conf
+board with application settings, usually from prj.conf.
+See

 The Initial Configuration below for more details.